Seattle Same Sex Divorce Attorneys to Protect Your Rights

-Same Sex Marriage and Divorce in Washington
+The History of Same Sex Marriage in Washington State

-Under current Washington State family law, divorce for same sex couples is really the same as for traditional couples.
-This was of course not always true.
+This ability for same sex couples to marry and divorce was of course not always true.
+For most of our history Washington State law did not recognize same sex couples as a family unit.
 Some years ago Washington developed domestic partnerships, which allowed same sex couples to register as a domestic partnership, which gave them the same rights to divorce as married couples.
 Thus, our Seattle divorce law firm can assist all LGBTQ divorce and family law issues.

 A few years after that Washington finally moved to allow same sex couples to marry.
 At that time, most domestic partnerships were automatically converted to marriages.
 (There was some exception for senior couples who elected the domestic partnership option instead of marriage to avoid impacting social security and pension benefits.)